-User interface decides the speed of workflow.
+The user interface decides the speed of workflow.

 And when it comes to choosing professional hardware or software such as a DAW then you must be aware of the user interface.
 A “hard to operate” user interface could break your time commitment.

-Especially for newbies its recommended to choose an easy to use DAW.
+Especially for newbies, it’s recommended to choose an easy-to-use DAW.
 You can switch the DAW after getting some experience in audio recording.

 One more thing.